-It's in close reach of the nearby Latin Quarter, one of the city's most popular neighborhoods with visitors.
+It's within close reach of the nearby Latin Quarter, one of the city's most popular neighborhoods with visitors.
 In addition to a variety of shops and cafes that are immensely popular with tourists, the Ile Saint-Louis boasts some landmark sites which should not be missed:

 - Notre Dame Cathedral is one of the world's most-famous places of worship.
 Immortalized in Victor Hugo's The Hunchback of Notre Dame, the breathtaking high-Gothic cathedral was built between the 12th to 14th centuries.
 Its remarkable front rose window, dramatic spires and iconic gargoyles emblematize Paris at least as much as the Eiffel Tower does, for many visitors.
 A visit to the archaeological crypt can extend your visit and offer insight into the medieval roots of Paris.

 - The Ile de la Cite is a natural island on the Seine where a Celtic tribe, the Parisii, originally settled in the 3rd century BC.